cameronhill1/Skill-of-Living/README.md

 To answer this properly, we'd need to dive into why we do _anything_ - i.e. motivational psychology, decision-making, values, etc. I think this stuff is incredibly important, and I look forward to exploring a few models that I've found extremely useful with you soon...

 But for now, for the sake of flow and brevity, I'm just going to list off the main factors I've noticed in myself (and my friends and clients).
-The idea here is to hold up a mirror for you so you become aware of any sticking points _you_ might have - an with that awareness comes the potential for becoming unstuck.
+The idea here is to try and hold up a mirror for you so you can become aware of any of these sticking points _you_ might have - and with that simple awareness comes the rediscovery of "choice" and the potential for becoming unstuck.

 These factors fall into two main groups:

 **Positive expected outcome of not questioning things, eg:**

-- certainty bias (evolutionary strategy that works for short-term/survival situations)
+- Evolutionary (short-term) benefit of maintaining an air of certainty, confidence, and control - so it's easier for you to act, and easier for others to follow and give you status.
-- ego, pride, *feeling* right
+- The little emotional kick of ego, pride, and *feeling* right (without even necessarily needing to *be* right).
-- rewarded socially for conforming and not asking questions, for being like everyone else
+- Rewarded socially for conforming and not asking questions, for being like everyone else.
+Able to feel some sense of connection and "safety in the herd".
-- feed the victim/loser self-image...
+- Rewarded socially for playing a particular role (usually unconsciously), and developing a sense of identity around that.
+For example, playing the victim or weakling as a child, and being rewarded (with sweets, attention, mollycoddling, etc.) for it.
+This can lead to an unconscious drive to avoid anything that you sense might be good for you (eg. asking questions), and if you're going to "win", you're probably going to make it really hard for yourself.

 **Negative expected outcome of questioning things, eg:**

-- Heard "stop asking questions" from bored parents/teachers
+- Heard "stop asking questions" from bored parents and/or teachers
-- Heard "you're dumb / incapable", so you don't think for yourself
+- Heard "you're dumb" or "you're useless", so you gave up thinking for yourself
-- Possibility of actually (temporarily) being and/or feeling dumb / incapable - poor physiology, overloaded mentally - Too tired, can't think straight, stressed with other concerns and challenges that are perhaps a little more urgent - And not just to do the thinking, but to act on the thinking.
-You sense you'll get different answers, and the only reasonable thing to do would be to act, but you're afraid of taking those actions, or you feel you don't have the energy for that, so you push the questions out of your mind.
-- Fear of unknown / uncertainty / loss of control, and/or the fear of the pain and regret of sunk cost
-- Fear of other imagined negative consequences - eg. Christianity when I was 11 - angering God if He was real (in the way I understood Him), a slight separation from my mum's religion and beliefs...
+- Possibility of actually (temporarily) being dumb or relatively incapable of quality thinking and action, due to poor physiology and your mind being all over the place (eg. really underslept, been eating poorly, filled your mind with cat videos, haven't been meditating, stressed with other, seemingly more urgent, concerns and opportunity).
+- A general fear of the unknown, the uncertainty, and the loss of control that can come with questioning our beliefs and admitting we don't know for sure
+- The fear of the sunk cost - "Damn, I've believed and lived this for so long, look at all that wasted time, look at everything I could have been doing."
+- The fear of other imagined negative consequences - For example, I was raised as a Christian, and when, at age 11, I started to have doubts about my beliefs and the existence of a God, I was resistant to following those trains of thought in case God *did* exist and I went to hell, and for fear of separating myself from and angering my mum.

 After looking at all that, it'd be reasonable to think, "Wow, that's a lot...
 Is it really worth it?"

 But if you really look at it, most of these fears and internalized limiting self-attitudes are illusory (you _can_ handle it - don't buy into the shame, you're not defective, you're beautiful and you have so much potential), and these apparent rewards are typically shallow, fleeting, and unfulfilling.

+(/Essentially, not until we've met our 4 basic needs, able to move from I to We, socialized...
+We might feel very insecure as it...
+Harder...
+We'll be addressing this stuff if you can push through, but otherwise you might have to go away and do your best with your health/sex and your ego/relationships for a while...
+You might be ready for this, you might not be.
+Either way, it's great).

 It might help to break fear down a bit<sup>1</sup>.
 Fear is the anticipation that "X bad thing will happen", and _also_ that _we won't be able to handle it._ But chances are, you probably can handle it.
 And if you're unsure, perhaps get a support system in place to help you with whatever particular challenge it is you're facing.